 (b) any direction, instruction, request or requirement lawfully given or made by a park management officer in the execution of his or her duty.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1)(a) does not apply to a traffic sign.